chapter09/blog/_posts/2016-10-31-Apache-Spark-incremental-compilation.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-Building Apache Spark from source code is nevey a time-saving job.
+Building Apache Spark from source code is never a time-saving job.
 Either `mvn` or `sbt` consumes quite a lot time in compilation.
 To this end, __incremental compilation__ or __continuous compilation__ will be the saver.

 #### 1. `sbt`